What is rhinoplasty (or nose reshaping)?

 What is digital imaging?

-Digital imaging uses computer manipulation on preoperative images taken from frontal, basal, left and right oblique and profile views and allows the patient to see the modification of their facial characteristics effortlessly.
-Computer imaging enables subtle variation of form to be carried out by the patient and surgeon so that a suitable surgical goal can be agreed.
+Digital imaging allows you to see the modification that can be achieved prior to any surgery.
+It enables subtle variation of form to be carried out and reviewed so a suitable surgical goal can be agreed.

 Our specialist digital imaging system uses images from the frontal, basal, left and right oblique and profile views of your face.
 The system then allows you and the surgeon to manipulate and modify the characteristics effortlessly so you can see the results.